 Test Your Internet Speed vs Fastmetrics

 See a sample of real Internet speed test results from Fastmetrics business customers, since 2011.
-Also test your own Internet speed right on this page.
+Also test your own Internet speed below, on this page.
 Our own tests cover Internet connection types including fiber, EoC, Ethernet and WiFi.
 Also provided is some average speed data comparing San Francisco ISPs from M-Lab.

 What stands out about Fastmetrics Internet speed results?